5 Tips For Travelling With A Mobility Scooter

 5. Your destination may not be scooter-friendly

 Depending on where you’re going, mobility scooters may be very common or entirely unheard of.
-Cobbled, rutted or potholed streets, steps, and road traffic laws may make getting about much harder than at home and it’s your responsibility to make sure your mobility scooter is safely and securely parked; that you’re complying with local laws and regulations (particularly traffic laws); and that you’re not a danger to yourself or others.
+Cobbled, rutted or potholed streets, steps, and road traffic laws may make getting about much harder than at home.
+So, before you book your destination, do a little research to find out where are the most disabled-friendly places to visit.
+You should also make sure your mobility scooter is safely and securely parked; that you’re complying with local laws and regulations (particularly traffic laws); and that you’re not a danger to yourself or others.